C0DYM/Local-Meshcore-Config/README.md

 - Private channels can be greated to provide an encrypted channel for multiple companions to join.
 - Direct messaging to devices are supported, but both devices must have the other added as a contact.
 Blind messaging does not work.

+## Companion Repeat Mode
+Released in version 1.13.0, repeat mode changes the main functionality of MeshCore to behave like Meshtastic.
+By default, Meshcore companions do not repeat any messages.
+Companions do direct message other companions if within range.
+Meshtastic uses the flood strategy - All devices repeat all packets, regardless of who they originated from - to enable off grid, no-infrastructure messaging with the best chance of message delivery.
+In larger, fixed node meshs, this strategy can cause excess congestion, inefficient routing, and multiple copies of messages being received.
+Meshcore has optomized their standard routing archatecture to allow for up to 64 hops compared to 7 on Meshtastic.

+For those times when you need a Meshtastic like capability, you can enable the companion repeat mode.
+You will have to utilize 918MHz when this mode is enabled, you must type it in and apply the settings.
+You must coordinate and match settings with other users for the mesh to work.